Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-This fish has large, whitish glossy eyes and strong canine teeth.
-The Walleye is a brassy olive-buff, sometimes shadowing to yellowish sides and white beneath.
+Large, whitish glossy eyes and strong canine teeth.
+A brassy olive-buff color, sometimes shadowing to yellowish sides and white beneath.
 The caudal fin has a silver or milk-white tip on the lower lobe.
 There are no distinct dark bars or mottlings on the sides of the body, but instead an overall mottling of brown or black.
 Spots on the anterior dorsal fin are lacking, but there is one large dark spot or blotch near the base on the last 2 to 3 spines of the posterior dorsal fin.
 There are 19 to 22 soft rays in the dorsal fin and 12 to 14 in the anal fin.
 The lateral line has 80 to 89 scales.
 The cheeks are sparsely scaled.

 Mostly fish such as Yellow Perch or Gizzard Shad; other aquatic animals such as crayfish, frogs, snails, and insect larvae